2020 Vault Rankings

 Learn, Then Bill

-In 2009, while some firms postponed associate start dates or rescinded offers, Drinker Biddle created a groundbreaking training program, now in its eleventh year.
+In 2009, while some firms postponed associate start dates or rescinded offers, Drinker Biddle created a groundbreaking training program, now in its 11th year.
 For the first three months of their employment, incoming associates have no billable obligation—their only “job” is to learn.
 An interactive curriculum that addresses practical skills and practice-specific experience is followed by apprenticeship opportunities with experienced colleagues on client matters.
 Pro bono work is also a strong facet of the firm culture.
 Pro bono hours are credited the same as billable hours up to 6 percent of the lawyer’s actual billable hours.
 In practice, nearly all pro bono time above that threshold is approved.
 There is partner supervision on all matters, and approved pro bono time is equally as valuable as billable work when considering bonuses and advancement.
 The firm encourages its lawyers to fight for the causes that interest them and appeal to their sense of justice.

 News & Awards